-OCaml, also known as Object-oriented Categorical Abstract Machine Language, is an object-oriented version of the Caml programming language.
+OCaml, also known as Objective Caml (Object-oriented Categorical Abstract Machine Language), is an object-oriented version of the Caml programming language.
 Since its introduction in 1996, Ocaml has become the main implementation of Caml.
 It utilizes an interactive interpreter, but includes a compiler for creating binary executables.
 It has influenced other widely-used programming languages, including F# and Scala.

-Note: OCaml should not be confused with the camel books by O'Reily for the Perl programming language.
+OCaml should not be confused with the camel books by O'Reilly for the Perl programming language.

 print_endline "Hello World!"